WimPum/Randomizer/README.md

 ## CSV Loading
 Supports loading CSV name list.
 Winner's name will be shown below the number.

-## External display
+## Landscape mode
-Only shows the number to external displays and hides controls.
+Only shows the number and hides controls.
+Works great when connected to a monitor.

 ## Future plans
-Switch external display, landscape screen<br>
-More readable, cleaner code
+More efficient numberpicker